Skip to content

 5. Format output (text/json)

-1. Local-first: All data stays on your machine
+1. Local-first: All data stays on your machine; sync is opt-in and encrypted end to end

 2. Tool-agnostic: Same data model regardless of AI tool